-The following table presents the fair value of investments by type and investments subject to interest rate risk at June 30, 2014, for the Foundation's investments.
+The following table presents the investments by type and investments subject to interest rate risk at June 30, 2016, for the Foundation's investments.
 Interest rate risk is defined by GASB Statement No. 40 as the risk a government may face should interest rate variances affect the fair value of investments.
 The Foundation does not have a formal investment policy that addresses interest rate risk.